An 2025 YouGov survey has concluded that Switzerland is home to Europe's happiest retirees.

 Sports and fitness

-Among the reasons seniors in Switzerland are healthy, live longer, and enjoy their lives is that they stay physically active well into their old age.
+Among the reasons seniors in Switzerland are healthy, live longer, and enjoy their lives is that many stay physically active well into their old age.

 Seniors on bikes, skis, and hiking trails are a common sight.
 In fact, they often seem to have more energy and stamina than their younger counterparts.